zbtolon/get-support/support_access.md

 When you create a case, you can give other users full access to that case by adding their email on the **Add another person to this case** field.
 Any added users have access to view, edit, and update only that case in the account.
 They also receive notifications when the case is updated.
 {: tip}

-For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam/infrastructureaccess.html#predefined).
+For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam?topic=iam-predefined#predefined).
 The migrated permission access groups do include the IAM policy on the user management service with the viewer role assigned.

 ## Creating an access group for working with cases
+{: #creating-access-group}

 To streamline the access assignment process, you can take advantage of assigning a policy to users through access groups.
 Complete the following steps to create an access group with support center service access: